Brad And Angelina’s Kids Treated To A London Vacation Amid Parents’ Divorce

 According to the Daily Mail, Angelina was “the ultimate model mum” when she guided her youngest kids by the hand while enjoying their family day at Hamleys gift shop in London.
 Twelve-year-old Zahara was watching over Knox while the eldest two—Maddox and Pax—were nowhere in sight.

 Brad and Angelina’s kids appeared to be content at the time as Viviene held a Gruffalo cuddly bear, Shiloh had two Harry Potter figurines in her hands, and Knox had an orange stuffed toy in hand.
-Being the grown up, Zahara did not have anything with her though she appeared happy to be the eldest at the time, according to Daily Mail.
+Being the grown up, Zahara did not have anything with her, though she appeared happy to be the eldest at the time, according to Daily Mail.

 Ever since the former couple started this messy split, Brad and Angelina’s kids remained torn in between.
 After 12 years of living as a couple, Brad Pitt and Angelina Jolie filed for a divorce to end their two-year marriage, with the actress citing the “health” of her family as the reason behind it.
 Despite this, both parents seem to be starting to make effort in putting their children above everything else.